ay-lab/FitHiChIP/README.md

 	Outputs of HiC-pro (to be provided as an input to the FitHiChIP pipeline):

 	A) A collection of valid paired end reads (filename: *.validPairs).
-MUST PROVIDED AS AN INPUT TO FitHiChIP.
+MUST BE PROVIDED AS AN INPUT TO FitHiChIP.

-	B) Interaction matrix generated from the input paired end reads, according to the specified bin size.
+	B) Interaction matrix generated from the input paired-end reads, according to the specified bin size.
 The matrix is represented by two files: a) Interval file (filename: *_abs.bed) listing the binning intervals, and b) interactions (contacts) among different intervals (filename: *.matrix).
 Both CIS and TRANS interactions are reported.

 	--- Files related to "Interaction matrix" can be optionally provided by the user to the FitHiChIP pipeline.
-Otherwise, FitHiChIP itself computes the interaction matrix, by using the installation directory of HiC-pro package.
+Otherwise, FitHiChIP itself computes the interaction matrix by using the installation directory of the HiC-pro package.

-2) Python (version 2.7 was used for development)

-	Python libraries to be installed:
-		OptionParser (from the library optparse), gzip, networkx

-3) R (version 3.3.3 / 3.4.0 is recommended)

-	R Libraries to be installed:
-		optparse, ggplot2, splines, fdrtool, parallel

 FitHiChIP_HiCPro is tested in linux environment, and requires bash for executing the main script.